-Kit’s MD Yish Koh recently sat down with Tracy Hall, a well-known advocate for scams and fraud.
-Tracy brings a unique perspective – her personal experience as a victim of a well-known scammer and how that has shaped her teaching her 15-year-old daughter about money.
+Kit’s MD Yish Koh recently sat down with Tracy Hall, a well-known advocate and educator on scams and fraud.
+Tracy brings a unique perspective – her personal experience of losing her life savings to a well-known criminal and how that has shaped her teaching her 15-year- old daughter about money.

-Our family has been just the two of us since she was 4½ years old.
+It's just been the two of us since she was 4½ years old.
 One thing I've been keen for her to understand is that you don't get paid just to do the basics.
 I never wanted a scenario where she'd ask, “How much do I get for that?” if I asked her to do something.

 From the age of 8, she has earned $10/week pocket money from me, as a gift for contributing to the household and helping out when I ask.
-She also receives $10/week from her father, and what she does with that is between the two of them.
+She also receives $10/week from her father into the same bank account.

-It’s a relatively low amount given the cost of things, but if you're always being given things and don't have to try, you never fully appreciate them.
-If she has run out of money because she spent it all on frozen yoghurt with her friends, I don’t fold and give her more.
+It’s a relatively low amount given the cost of things, but if you're always being given money and don't have to work for it, I don’t think you ever fully appreciate it.
+If she runs out of money one week because she spent her entire pocket money on frozen yoghurt with her friends, I don’t fold and give her more.

-Anything else she wants to buy, like branded clothing, is fine if she works for it.
-She’s very motivated by money, so she does babysitting (which she loves) and has worked in a café for a few months.
+Anything else she wants to buy, like branded clothing, is fine if you work for it.
+She’s very motivated by money, so she does some babysitting (which she loves) and has worked in a café for a few months.

 We went through a stage where she just wanted to save everything she earned.
-But then I had to point out that saving is important, but also having money to spend on the things that you love to do, and that experiences are just as important.
+But I had to point out that saving is important, but also having money to spend on the things that you love to do and experiences is just as important.

-Now she saves half of everything she earns, but that will be changing over time as the amount of work she does changes, and next year she gets her driver's licence, and she knows she won’t just get given a car!
+Now she saves half of everything she earns.
+I’m sure that will change over time as she gets older and the type and amount of work she does change.
+Next year she gets her driver's licence, for example, and she knows she won’t just get given a car – she’ll have to start saving for that.

 Tracy’s experience as a scam victim means she is more conscious with her daughter to: